UtsavBalar1231/Distiller-SAM-Firmware/README.md

 ### Script Uploader

 The project includes a script uploader (`scriptloarder.sh`) to simplify the firmware deployment process.
-This script automates uploading the firmware to the RP2040 device.
+This script automates uploading the firmware to the RP2040 device and supports multiple firmware versions.

 #### Prerequisites

-- macOS environment (the script uses macOS-specific paths)
+- Linux/macOS environment
-- Homebrew installed
+- Python 3 with pip
 - The `ampy` utility for uploading files to MicroPython devices

 #### Installation